Viasat, Inc. (NASDAQ:VSAT) Shares Bought by JPMorgan Chase & Co.

-JPMorgan Chase & Co. raised its holdings in Viasat, Inc. (NASDAQ:VSAT) by 10.4% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 97,742 shares of the communications equipment provider’s stock after acquiring an additional 9,225 shares during the period.
-JPMorgan Chase & Co.’s holdings in Viasat were worth $4,699,000 at the end of the most recent quarter.
+JPMorgan Chase & Co. lifted its position in shares of Viasat, Inc. (NASDAQ:VSAT) by 10.4% in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 97,742 shares of the communications equipment provider’s stock after buying an additional 9,225 shares during the period.
+JPMorgan Chase & Co.’s holdings in Viasat were worth $4,699,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also added to or reduced their stakes in VSAT.
-FMR LLC raised its holdings in Viasat by 88.0% in the 1st quarter.
-FMR LLC now owns 119,229 shares of the communications equipment provider’s stock valued at $9,240,000 after acquiring an additional 55,804 shares during the last quarter.
-Amundi Pioneer Asset Management Inc. acquired a new stake in shares of Viasat during the 1st quarter worth approximately $318,000.
-Wells Fargo & Company MN increased its holdings in shares of Viasat by 55.4% during the 4th quarter.
-Wells Fargo & Company MN now owns 132,537 shares of the communications equipment provider’s stock worth $4,328,000 after buying an additional 47,238 shares during the last quarter.
-Renaissance Technologies LLC increased its holdings in shares of Viasat by 9.2% during the 4th quarter.
-Renaissance Technologies LLC now owns 79,493 shares of the communications equipment provider’s stock worth $2,595,000 after buying an additional 6,700 shares during the last quarter.
-Finally, King Luther Capital Management Corp acquired a new stake in shares of Viasat during the 4th quarter worth approximately $1,177,000.
-Institutional investors own 82.82% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in VSAT.
+Nuveen Asset Management LLC increased its holdings in shares of Viasat by 351.9% during the 4th quarter.
+Nuveen Asset Management LLC now owns 1,178,783 shares of the communications equipment provider’s stock worth $38,487,000 after buying an additional 917,924 shares during the last quarter.
+Norges Bank acquired a new stake in shares of Viasat during the 4th quarter worth approximately $23,636,000.
+Spring Creek Capital LLC acquired a new stake in shares of Viasat during the 4th quarter worth approximately $23,279,000.
+BlackRock Inc. increased its holdings in shares of Viasat by 3.7% during the 1st quarter.
+BlackRock Inc. now owns 5,460,992 shares of the communications equipment provider’s stock worth $262,511,000 after buying an additional 195,758 shares during the last quarter.
+Finally, Tudor Investment Corp Et Al boosted its position in shares of Viasat by 307.2% during the 4th quarter.
+Tudor Investment Corp Et Al now owns 96,769 shares of the communications equipment provider’s stock worth $3,160,000 after purchasing an additional 73,004 shares during the period.
+Institutional investors and hedge funds own 82.82% of the company’s stock.

-A number of analysts have recently issued reports on VSAT shares.
-Raymond James upgraded shares of Viasat from an “outperform” rating to a “strong-buy” rating and set a $67.00 price target for the company in a report on Thursday, April 1st.
-Morgan Stanley increased their price objective on shares of Viasat from $42.00 to $45.00 and gave the stock an “equal weight” rating in a research report on Monday, June 7th.
+A number of research firms recently weighed in on VSAT.
 Zacks Investment Research cut shares of Viasat from a “hold” rating to a “sell” rating and set a $51.00 price objective for the company. in a research report on Monday, April 12th.
+Raymond James raised shares of Viasat from an “outperform” rating to a “strong-buy” rating and set a $67.00 price objective for the company in a research report on Thursday, April 1st.
 TheStreet raised shares of Viasat from a “d+” rating to a “c” rating in a research report on Tuesday, May 25th.
-Finally, Needham & Company LLC began coverage on shares of Viasat in a research report on Tuesday, June 22nd.
+Needham & Company LLC began coverage on shares of Viasat in a research report on Tuesday, June 22nd.
 They set a “buy” rating and a $54.00 price objective for the company.
-One analyst has rated the stock with a sell rating, two have given a hold rating, two have given a buy rating and one has issued a strong buy rating to the company.
-The stock currently has a consensus rating of “Buy” and a consensus price target of $62.00.
+Finally, Morgan Stanley increased their price objective on shares of Viasat from $42.00 to $45.00 and gave the stock an “equal weight” rating in a research report on Monday, June 7th.
+One analyst has rated the stock with a sell rating, two have given a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company.
+Viasat currently has a consensus rating of “Buy” and an average target price of $62.00.

-Viasat (NASDAQ:VSAT) last issued its quarterly earnings results on Monday, May 24th.
-The communications equipment provider reported $0.12 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.09.
+Viasat (NASDAQ:VSAT) last released its quarterly earnings data on Monday, May 24th.
+The communications equipment provider reported $0.12 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.09.
+The business had revenue of $595.80 million during the quarter, compared to analysts’ expectations of $607.97 million.
 Viasat had a net margin of 0.16% and a return on equity of 0.16%.
-The company had revenue of $595.80 million during the quarter, compared to analysts’ expectations of $607.97 million.
-During the same quarter last year, the company posted $0.32 EPS.
-The firm’s revenue was up .7% compared to the same quarter last year.
+The company’s revenue for the quarter was up .7% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.32 EPS.
 On average, sell-side analysts predict that Viasat, Inc. will post 0.38 earnings per share for the current fiscal year.

 About Viasat